edrlab/lcp-server/README.md

 ## Summary

 This is a major evolution of the Readium LCP Server available on https://github.com/readium/readium-lcp-server.
-Because it is not an incremental evolution, we decided to create a new repository on the EDRLab Github space.
-When this software has been properly tested and widely used in production, we will certainly archive the codebase on the Readium Github.
+Because it is not an incremental evolution, and because this codebase is entirely maintained by EDRLab, we decided to create a new repository on the EDRLab Github space.

 V2 requires go 1.16 or higher, due to the use of new features of the `os` package.